 Managing Debt Owed to Your Business

-Eight Tips to Assist with Debt Collection
+Eight Debt Collection Tips

 - Get in contact early and stay in contact.
-The first step your business should take in the collection process is to reach out to the debtor to remind them of their obligation, and then continue to reach out regularly.
+The first step your business should take in the collection process is to reach out to the debtor to remind them of their obligation, and then reach out regularly.
 Contact can be made through phone calls, texts, or letters, but it’s important that you not go overboard in your attempts.
 Anything beyond a single call a day may be construed as harassment, and any messages should be professional and not veer into anything that might be considered a threat.
 Regardless of the legitimacy of your claims, your case to collect could be hurt if the debtor takes legal action against any perceived harassment.

 - Send demand letters.
 Everything you do in your efforts to collect on the debt should be written or memorialized in writing and saved for a later date.
 As part of that effort, a demand letter notifies a debtor of what they owe and the potential legal action they may be facing if they don’t pay within the term provided.
 Demand letters should serve to convey your seriousness about collecting upon the debt and provide a record of our attempts to collect should you need to escalate further.

 LegalShield provides access to legal services offered by a network of provider law firms to LegalShield Members through member-based participation.
 Neither LegalShield nor its officers, employees or sales associates directly or indirectly provide legal services, representation or advice.
 See a plan contract at www.legalshield.com for specific state of residence for complete terms, coverage, amounts, and conditions.
 This is not intended to be legal or medical advice.
-Please contact a medical professional for medical advice or assistance and an attorney for legal advice or assistance.
+Please contact a medical professional for medical advice or assistance and a lawyer for legal advice or assistance.